DannyArends/CTLmapping/README.md

 QTL analysis, providing additional insights overlooked by the classical QTL approach.

-### Algorithm

-Differences in correlations between traits within an inbred population are determined at each genetic marker.
-Phenotypes are assigned to genotype groups and a single phenotype is used to scan all other phenotypes for a loss or gain of correlation.
-The likelihood profiles (~ QTL profiles) of this 'loss of correlation' measurement shows a very high degree of overlap with classical QTL profiles.
-However additional information is available from the phenotype x phenotype interactions.
-With the right dataset (ideally a combination of: classical phenotypes, protein abundance and gene expression) CTL shows the genetic wiring of the classical phenotypes and identify key players in the genetic / protein network underlying classical phenotypes using QTL and CTL information.

 ### Installing the R package
 The quickest way to start mapping CTLs, is to install the package directly into R from Github using the devtools package: